Back in 2010, Ethan Marcotte urged designers and developers to practice “responsive web design” (RWD):

 Eight years later, responsive web design has reached critical mass.
 It’s now standard practice to create a consistent, yet tailored, experience across every device—including those that have yet to be released.

 But what is responsive web design?
-And what are the best examples of responsive web design in practice?
+And what are the best examples of mobile responsive web design in practice?

 “Mobile phones and tablets are responsible for 56.74% of global internet usage.”